HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 3. Error rate of API calls
 4. Uptime of service
 5. Deployment/hosting costs
+6. Average response time

 ### Destination for live updating metrics
 <!-- Required -->

+Page on the public wiki that is updated at the end of each sprint. **Note:** This will likely change once we deliver [the Public Measurement Dashboard milestone](../milestone_short_descriptions.md#public-measurement-dashboards)

 ## Planning